Eligibility and Requirements

 The prerequisites to apply are as follows (sorry, no exceptions are made):

 Applicant must have completed, or be currently enrolled in, radiologic technology program of at least 24-months duration (60 semester credit hours or 84 quarter credit hours).

-Please note: The required RT program is not available at the University of Kansas – please use the links on this page to find some schools offering accredited ARRT programs.
+Please note: The required RT program is not available at the University of Kansas.
+Please use the links on this page to find schools offering accredited RT programs.

 Applicants must be a registered radiologic technologist (ARRT) or must be registry-certified before the program start date in September.

 Post-secondary credits, with a cumulative grade-point average of 2.5 on a 4.0 scale, are required in the following courses: